 6. Le Chant Nouveau: War, Retreat, Return

-Sally Debra Charnow is a Professor of Modern European and Postcolonial History at Hofstra University.
-She brings together her interdisciplinary training in Performance Studies and History in her work on issues related to cultural production and politics.
-She is the author of Theatre, Politics and Markets in Fin-de-Siècle Paris: Staging Modernity (2005) and editor of Artistic Expressions and the Great War, A Hundred Years On (forthcoming).
+Sally Debra Charnow is Professor of Modern European and Postcolonial History at Hofstra University.
+She brings together her interdisciplinary training in performance studies and history in her work on issues related to cultural production and politics.
+She is the author of Theatre, Politics and Markets in Fin-de-Siècle Paris: Staging Modernity (2005) and the editor of Artistic Expressions and the Great War, A Hundred Years On (2021).
 Her articles and reviews have appeared in Radical History Review, American Historical Review, French History, Modern and Contemporary France, and H-France.